eric-yates/National-Parks-SQL-Database/README.md

 Files:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;csv_cleaner.py: Cleans 'national_forests.csv' into a workable format.
-Cleaned file already in data directory, so not necessary to run
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;csv_cleaner.py: Cleans 'national_forests.csv' to a workable format.
+Cleaned file already in /data, so unnecessary to run
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;setup.sql: Creates the database and imports data from the /tmp folder
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;insert_data.sql: Contains examples for how to insert new data into the database
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;example_queries.sql: Contains examples for how to query the data